Astronomaly at scale: searching for anomalies amongst 4 million galaxies

-Anomalies may already exist in datasets but have been previously overlooked, such as was found when \cite{Massey_2019} identified quasi-stellar objects (QSOs) in various spectroscopic datasets.
+Anomalies may already exist in data sets but have been previously overlooked, as seen when Massey, Neugent \& Levesque \citeyearpar{Massey_2019} identified quasi-stellar objects in various spectroscopic data sets.
 Large amounts of data make it more difficult to detect anomalies as manual inspections are not possible.
 Additionally, there are various types of anomalies, not all of which are scientifically interesting.
-Citizen science projects like Galaxy Zoo \citep{lintott2008, lintott2011}, have been used to accelerate data investigation.
+Citizen science projects like Galaxy Zoo (Lintott et al. \citeyear{lintott2008}, \citeyear{lintott2011}) have been used to accelerate data investigation.
 The project's many volunteers perform critical galaxy classification and anomaly detection tasks, but they may overlook some features and might not necessarily have the training to identify interesting anomalies.

-Automated processes, such as machine learning, have demonstrated their ability to handle complex tasks that were previously performed only by people.
-Supervised machine learning algorithms have been widely used in astronomy for classification tasks (e.g., \citealp{Debosscher_2007, cscv, MCAI}).
-However, they fall short as true anomaly detectors because they inherently require training data and can classify predefined classes only.
-In contrast, unsupervised machine learning is better suited for anomaly detection as it operates without the need for prior examples of the sources of interest.
-In astronomy, unsupervised machine learning has been applied to various data types.
-For instance, it has been used to identify outliers in SDSS spectroscopic data through adaptations of techniques like random forests \citep{2017MNRAS.465.4530B}.
-Similarly, anomalies in Kepler light curves have been successfully detected \citep{2019MNRAS.484..834G}, and generative adversarial networks have been employed for anomaly detection in optical images \citep{Storey_Fisher_2021}. \cite{Solarz_2017} showed that anomalies vary in relevance depending on the specific study.
-Anomalies may range from artefacts, which are of interest to system operators but considered contaminants by astronomers, to rare but known sources such as strong gravitational lenses, which have an estimated occurrence rate of just 1 in 10$^4$ \citep{Huang_2021}.
+Automated processes, such as machine learning (ML), have demonstrated their ability to handle complex tasks that were previously performed only by people.
+Supervised ML algorithms have been widely used in astronomy for classification tasks (e.g. Debosscher et al. \citeyear{Debosscher_2007}; Martinazzo, Espadoto \& Hirata \citeyear{cscv}; Soroka, Meshcheryakov \& Gerasimov \citeyear{MCAI}).
+While supervised methods fall short as true anomaly detectors, relying on training data and classifying predefined classes, unsupervised ML excels in anomaly detection by operating without the need for prior examples of the sources of interest.
+In astronomy, unsupervised ML has been applied to various data types.
+For instance, it has been used to identify outliers in SDSS spectroscopic data through adaptations of techniques like random forests (Baron \& Poznanski \citeyear{2017MNRAS.465.4530B}).
+Similarly, anomalies in Kepler light curves have been successfully detected (Giles \& Walkowicz \citeyear{2019MNRAS.484..834G}), and generative adversarial networks have been employed for anomaly detection in optical images (Storey-Fisher et al. \citeyear{Storey_Fisher_2021}).
+Solarz et al. \citeyearpar{Solarz_2017} showed that anomalies vary in relevance depending on the specific study.
+Anomalies may range from artefacts, which are of interest to system operators but considered contaminants by astronomers, to rare but known sources such as strong gravitational lenses, which have an estimated occurrence rate of just 1 in 10$^4$ (Huang et al. \citeyear{Huang_2021}).